Kaos599/Testline_Assignment/README.md

     *   Scores, accuracy, speed, and performance metrics for each quiz
     *   `response_map` for each historical quiz.

-These datasets are provided via API endpoints (links will be needed to configure the script).
+These datasets are provided via API endpoints.

 ## Task